John3/awesome-torque3d/README.md

 #### RTS
 Real-time strategy (RTS)

+- [Cyber-Wing](http://www.martianarctic.com/games/cyberwing/) - [1](https://sites.google.com/site/gamecyberwing/) It is a real-time strategy/action hybrid, where you build units like an RTS but must fly around and fight like in an action game.
+You capture bases and build and give orders such as attack and retreat to troops and ultimately destroy the enemy HQ to win the game.

 #### RTT
 Real-time tactics (RTT)
 - [KingMania](http://kingmania.300ad.com) Quick action strategy game, is a fast and simple, yet challenging, game that will test your ability to make quick tactical decisions.